 "There is a risk that Trump would not really support NATO in the Ukraine/Russia war," says Dingens, "which A broad bullish consensus is could put real pressure on echoed by J.P.
 Morgan Asset Europe.
 And there are a lot Management's chief global of questions about tariffs as strategist, David Kelly.
 He well." thinks the current stable environment could encourage But the biggest risks associfurther flows into the hot exated with his re-election are pensive US mega-caps while the unknowns.
-"I feel that we ignoring foreign equities. should live in an even more unpredictable world with a "Who needs bonds or Trump administration," Dingalternatives in an economy ens fears.

-that always works for equity

-With US support of NATO being more suspect under Trump, Dingens says that would fuel greater defense spending and increase trade risks, which would weigh on European growth.
+"I feel that we ignoring foreign equities. should live in an even more unpredictable world with a "Who needs bonds or Trump administration," Dingalternatives in an economy ens fears. that always works for equity markets?" quips Kelly.
+For With US support of NATO the rest of 2024, he may be being more suspect under right.
+Trump, Dingens says that would fuel greater defense spending and increase trade risks, which would weigh on European growth.